MeMeBigProgrammer/CanavanCalculator2/README.md

 I remade it by using the existing functionality in Excel and a small Golang program.

+The program is named after the MICDS Varsity Baseball coach, [Mr. Canavan](https://www.linkedin.com/in/tim-canavan-0a88a483)

 ## What does this do?

 The Excel sheet is structured with one `Calculations` sheet, in which all the statistics are calculated and displayed.
 All other sheets are raw At-Bat statistics, and you have one sheet for each player.